 Adding agility to a traditionally slow process, AI can help insurance companies better predict trends and manage risk to rapidly respond to the market changes and pressures.

-Insuring During a Pandemic Is Hard—But Not Impossible
+Insuring During and After a Pandemic Is Hard—But Not Impossible

 Analysts predict that 500 million new applications will be created by 2023.
 Companies need to speed up, simplify, and automate their data operations to ensure their initiative is the fastest out to market.
 For insurance providers, it’s about automating as much as possible for a faster customer response.
 Real-time access and delivery of pricing data to applications and analytics tools ensures a pricing competitive advantage.
 By accelerating data-driven innovation, insurers can gain a competitive advantage—even in the midst of a pandemic.